Changes to the gas industry could see it evaporating in coming years.

 “We have considered the impact on consumers in determining how much revenue should be brought forward and balanced this against the need for businesses to invest in the networks to continue to provide the services at a level that consumers demand,” McWha said.

 “We recognise that this will have an impact on some of New Zealand’s most vulnerable users of natural piped gas and have limited the size of the increase with that in mind.”

-The Commission hopes to have a clearer view of the long-term future of natural gas in four years’ time.
+The commission hopes to have a clearer view of the long-term future of natural gas in four years.
 For now, the future of gas use in New Zealand remains unclear.